 Building Confidence and Enjoyment

 Incorporating enjoyable methods during practice can enhance motivation and retention in ballet learning.
-Short practice sessions, celebrating progress, and exploring variations are key to building confidence and enjoyment in beginner ballet class.
+Short practice sessions, celebrating progress, and exploring variations are key to building confidence and enjoyment in a beginner ballet class.

 Short Practice Sessions